hospotho/Image-Viewer/readme.md

 ## Installation

-You can install this extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/image-viewer/ghdcoodfcolpdebbdhbgkbodbjololfl) or follow steps below:
+You can install release version from [Chrome Web Store](https://chrome.google.com/webstore/detail/image-viewer/ghdcoodfcolpdebbdhbgkbodbjololfl) or development version follow steps below:

 1. Download the source code and place it anywhere you want.
 2. Open your browser and go to `chrome://extensions`.
 3. Enable Developer Mode.
 4. Click the "Load Unpacked" button and select the folder with the source code.

-Any tabs opened before the installation require a reload.
+Note: Any tabs opened before the installation require a reload.

 ## How to use

 After adding this extension to your browser, it is recommended to pin it to the toolbar.

-To activate the Image Viewer, click on the extension icon or right-click and choose this extension.
+For image tabs, Image Viewer will be activate automatically.

+For normal websites, you can activate Image Viewer by choose this extension from the right-click menu, click its icon on the toolbar or use keyboard hotkey (default <kbd>Alt</kbd>+<kbd>1</kbd>).

-Right-clicking the icon will show a menu that lets you start the Image Viewer disabled size filter or start with the last picked image (use it when the right-click menu is disabled).
+For additional options, right-click the extension icon on the toolbar.
+You can start the Image Viewer with disabled size filter or start with the last picked image (use it when the right-click menu is disabled by the website).

 <table>
   <tr>